Essence of South Korea

 Day 9

-Return to London from Busan
+Return to London from Seoul

 Additional Holiday Extensions are available here including visiting Jeju Island, hiking Geumjeongsan Mountain or a day trip to the beautiful Geojedo Island.
-Find out more by contacting our South Korea travel specialists
+Find out more by contacting our South Korea travel specialists.

 What's Included